FahadKhalid1/-Giskard-test/README.md

 Here I propose a web application .html format with the back end in python.

 ## How to run?
 1. Download the codes and files.
+'''git clone ''''

 2. Establish the proper environment with flask, sqlite3 and json.
 3. Open the commad prompt and navigate to the working directory.
 4. Write 'python backend_flask.py' make sure to connect at the write port '5000'.